 Finding your Faculty Advisor Assignment

 Upon pre-major declaration, students are assigned to a faculty advisor within the department based on their area of interest and are notified by email.
-If you are unsure who your advisor is, you may find out via your “Student Record” on Web4U or on your “Student View Summary” at the top of your Worksheet in Degree Works.
+If you are unsure who your advisor is, you may find out via your “Student Record” on Web4U or on your “Student View Summary” at the top of your Worksheet in the Degree Works Dashboard.
 You may also contact the Biology Department Office and our front desk staff may be able to locate this information for you.

 Scheduling an Advising Appointment